 The dangerous men (and women) are so real, have such depth of character that you feel you know them, have touched them, spent evenings drinking and arguing with them.
 The suave and handsome Marxist who nearly loses his life in the first action, the Scottish nationalist, the South African ex-Foreign Legionnaire, the beautiful IDF soldier Tanya, the level-headed but accident-prone Vino, the strong man Dennison, the psychotic survivalist “Killer Bob” and Bishop, the Judas who finally betrays the PTC and turns to religion.
 Even the former policeman who is charged with breaking the group is a convincing, though deeply unsympathetic, creation.

-Admittedly the book could do with a seriously radical edit.
+The book is rambling in places and the narrative is disjointed.
+It reads like a rough first draft and needs a seriously radical edit.
 But if you overlook the omissions and inconsistencies and focus on the actions described you might find Dangerous Men a thrilling high-testerone read.

 Dangerous Men is available on Amazon.